 - Lab 2 - Calibration of Glassware

-- Evaluate and calculate the volume of water delivered by volumetric glassware and its error using the
+- Evaluate and calculate the volume of water delivered by volumetric glassware and its error using the density of water.

 - Use of volumetric pipettes and a buret.